niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Archive

 **Complete**
+- [x] add request intercept blocking?
+- [x] for listings found, change the url to the items new url?
 - [x] add firsttime database setup?
 - [x] maybe also move normal aggregate to code blocks and see how it looks?
 - [x] aggregate report changes too much send an alert